 Helen was married three times -- her first husband a victim of lead poisoning, her second husband tragically dying of heart disease during construction of the river tunnels in New York City, and her third a husband a prominent state legislator, newspaper editor, publisher and postmaster in West Virginia.

 ~ Helen's Marriage to William H. Menear ~

 Helen's first husband was William H. Menear (1866-1889?), the son of A.B.
 Menear of Kingwood.
 They were married on April 4, 1888 in Preston County, when she was age 21, and he 22.

-They had a son, Bernard Purinton Menear, born in April 1889 in Kingwood, Preston County.
+They bore one son, Bernard Purinton Manear, born in April 1889 in Kingwood, Preston County.

 At some point in time, although the exact years are not known, Helen worked in the newspaper offices of both newspapers in Kingwood.

 William was a promising young house painter in Kingwood, and his future looked bright.
 In June 1889, he became a charter member of a Knights of Pythias lodge organized at nearby Fairmont, Marion County.
 He was among 22 Preston County men to join the lodge initially -- including his wife's cousin Capt.
 James Eyster Murdock Sr. -- and its new name was the Mountain City Lodge No. 48, reported the Preston County Journal.
 He was elected to the Inner Guard of the lodge.
 He also was a member of the Good Templars.

 Also in the early summer of 1889, William purchased a town lot in Kingwood from Prosecuting Attorney Fortney, and began making plans to "soon begin building his dwelling-house on the lot," said the Journal.
 "In his eagerness to build himself a home he worked this season late and early at his trade."